Last Updated on 27 September 2024 by Cycloscope

 When finally the asphalt begins again, taken from a masochistic instinct we abandon the main road to take an alternative route.

-At the beginning is full of holes then it improves and becomes a narrow concrete path, where only bicycles and scooters can pass, we pass through beautiful villages along the river.
+In the beginning is full of holes then it improves and becomes a narrow concrete path, where only bicycles and scooters can pass, we pass through beautiful villages along the river.

 The houses are built on the marsh, they are colorful, made of wood and so different from each other.
-If we meet someone from coming from the opposite direction we have to stop, that’s how narrow this road is.
+If we meet someone coming from the opposite direction we have to stop, that’s how narrow this road is.

-But it’s here that finally, after more than two months on this island, we feel to be in the Borneo of novels, wild, lush and populated by outlandish folks.
+But it’s here that finally, after more than two months on this island, we feel to be in the Borneo of novels, wild, lush, and populated by outlandish folks.

-We finally arrive in Sambas where we find an inn to 125,000 rupiahs, 8 Euros.
+We finally arrive in Sambas where we find an inn for 125,000 rupiahs, 8 Euros.
 Huge and very clean room with a great view of the river and, not least, alongside a car wash.

 Very profitable business here, since anyone who comes from the road we have traveled has to wash his/her vehicle.